santos22/Grio-Book-Challenge/README.md

 ## Challenges

 I had never worked with servers of any kind before (Flask, etc.) and it was challenging and enjoyable at the same time.
 Really looking forward to getting more experience with this :-)

+I also was unable to show the book title and authors in each row in the table view...I believe this required parsing the HTML pages

 ## License